MW-Mori/ALLBERT/README.md

 The result is a low-level layer with a clearly defined responsibility: translate movement requests into the GPIO and PWM operations required by ALLBERT's physical hardware while keeping those hardware-specific details contained within one part of the software.

+#### Mid-Level Decision Logic

+As ALLBERT's software developed beyond direct hardware control, I wanted the decision-making process to remain simple and structured.
+Rather than allowing sensors to directly determine motor behavior, I separated sensing, decision-making, and physical movement into different responsibilities.

+The sensors provide information about ALLBERT's surroundings, while the mid-level logic interprets that information and determines which movement is appropriate.
+The resulting movement request can then be passed to the low-level hardware layer, which is responsible for translating that request into the GPIO and PWM operations required by the motors.

+This creates a structured progression of information through the system:

+`Sensor State → Decision Logic → Movement Request → Hardware Control`

+The mid-level can also evaluate multiple sensor states when making a decision.
+For example, detecting an obstacle in front of ALLBERT does not automatically mean that the robot should always turn in one predetermined direction.
+The surrounding sensor states can be evaluated to determine which available movement is appropriate.

+Mid-level functions receive the existing robot-control object as a parameter.
+This allows the decision logic to use capabilities such as `move_forward()` or `pivot_turn_left()` without creating or owning another hardware-control object.
+The mid-level therefore determines which action should occur while the low-level remains responsible for how that action is physically performed.

+I also created an `escape()` behavior for situations where the normal movement process should not continue.
+Rather than continuing to evaluate increasingly complicated movement conditions, the fallback behavior can stop the robot, back it away from the immediate situation, and end the current process.

+The purpose of the mid-level layer is therefore not to directly control ALLBERT's hardware, but to provide a clear transition between environmental information and physical action.
+Each subsystem performs its own responsibility, allowing data and control to progress through the program in a structured and understandable way.